nika-sirak/node-cli-app/README.md

 # CLI - application "Contacts"

+This project is simple cli - app to work with contacts.

-# Getting Started
+## Getting Started

-Install my-project with npm
+To run this project, install it locally using npm:
-npm install
+$ npm install

+## Usage

 action - list https://monosnap.com/file/20tVsiCmVBAYmfLOtFx9Qi2oLLlp7F